 - Certify relevant, compliant documents and "apostille" necessary certificate;

-- Ask your car insurer for a letter of recommendation;
+- Ask for a letter of recommendation from your car insurance

-- Gather letters of recommendation from your former employers, and other professional materials, which will serve as references professionals in France;
+- Gather letters of recommendations from your former employers, and other professional materials, which will serve as professional references in France;

 - Start sorting out the things you want to leave and the things you want to pack;

-- Order our welcome city guide to find essential information on housing, transportation, and even practical French phrases.
-Includes 9 chapters of everything you need to know to help you enjoy the city worry-free!
+- Order our Lyon city guide to find essential information on housing, transportation, and even practical French phrases.
+With 100 pages, it is everything you need to know to help you enjoy the city care-free!

 1 month before